Bayesian Neural Networks for Macroeconomic Analysis: Bayesian neural networks for macroeconomic data

-where $\bm \gamma$ is a vector of $K$ linear coefficients, $f: \mathbb{R}^K \to \mathbb R$ is a function of unknown (nonlinear) form and $\varepsilon_t$ is a Gaussian shock with zero mean and time-varying variance $\sigma_t^2$.
 The inclusion of a linear part in the model is meant to use the nonlinear component only to capture proper nonlinear relationships between the target and the explanatory variables.
+Recent evidence suggests that linear models are competitive in terms of forecast accuracy.
+It is mostly during turbulent times (such as recessions) that adding nonlinear components pays off \citep[e.g.,][]{clark2023tail}.
+We take this empirical fact into account through the linear piece which we expect to explain the vast majority of variation over the estimation period.

 Similarly, the presence of a time-varying error variance reduces the risks that nonlinearities in the conditional mean show up simply to capture outliers or periods of high volatility.
-It also implies that our model adapts to situations not learned through the conditional mean by increasing $\sigma_t^2$, thus increasing uncertainty surrounding predictions to provide a proper assessment of the point forecasts reliability, which matters particularly when the latter are used for policy making.
-The assumption of Gaussian shocks is not restrictive when combined with stochastic volatility, but it would be straightforward to incorporate more flexible error distributions based on scale-location mixtures of Gaussians \citep[see, e.g., ][]{escobar1995bayesian}.
+It also implies that our model adapts to situations not learned through the conditional mean by increasing $\sigma_t^2$, thus inflating uncertainty surrounding predictions to provide a proper assessment of the point forecasts reliability, which matters particularly when the latter are used for policy making.
+The assumption of Gaussian shocks is not restrictive when combined with stochastic volatility (SV), but it would be feasible to incorporate more flexible error distributions based on scale-location mixtures of Gaussians \citep[see, e.g., ][]{escobar1995bayesian}.

 In macroeconomics and finance, $f$ is often assumed to be known.
 For instance, if $f(\bm x_t) = 0$ for all $t$ we end up with a constant parameter regression model.
 Another commonly used model arises if $f(\bm x_t) = \bm x_t' \bm \gamma_t$ with $\bm \gamma_t$ denoting $K$ time-varying parameters (TVPs).
 Other specifications which can be seen as special cases of Eq. (\ref{eq: reg_general}) are threshold and Markov switching models \citep[see, e.g., ][]{Hamilton1989switching, tong1990nonlinear, terasvirta1994transition}, polynomial regression \citep[see, e.g., ][]{mccrary2008discontinuity, lee2010regression} or models with interaction effects \citep[see, e.g., ][]{ai2003interaction, imbens2009interaction, greene2010testing}.